ACSanders/beyond-churn/README.md

 - DRLearner
 - CausalForestDML

-The final comparison asks a practical question:
+The main decision question is:

 > **If we can only target part of the customer base, which ranking gives the strongest observed retention uplift?**